kurves/Kubernetes-Guide/README.md

 A Deployment is responsible for creating and updating instaances of your apllication.

+## Kubectl

 You can create and manage the deployment by using the Kubernetes command line interface, **Kubectl**

+Kubectl uses the Kubernetes API to interact with the cluster

+When you create a Deployment, you'll need to specify the contaioner image for your appplication and the number of replicas that you want to run.

+Applications need to be packaged into one of the supporyted conatiner formats to be deployed on kubernetes.